neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Session-Api.md

 # The request action
-the request action returns all requirements that the client must meet in order to open an authenticated session.
+The request action returns all requirements that the client must meet in order to open an authenticated session.

 #### Arguments
 There are no arguments for this action.